Why do we need a DNA?

 Therefore, we’re constantly on the look for our own mistakes.
 Once we detect and fix them, we are on a better trajectory, personally and as a group.
 Finding our own mistakes is an “AHA!” moment.
 We take pride in it, and we share it - along with the new conclusion - with our peers, since some of them are probably in the same, wrong mindset in which we were before.

-Imagine a waiter who has to make sure 100% that he never breaks any dishes
+waiter who has to make sure 100% that he never breaks any

-breaking a dish once in a while, he would be 10x more productive: carrying
+break-free, breaking a dish once in a while, he would be 10x

 When identifying that a mistake has been made we need to apply some deep thinking to figure out other areas that this mistake may have affected.
 Back to the waiter example, once a glass breaks you need to consider what the consequences are - where may have the glass shreds ended up, do you need to put in an order for a new glass, are there other repercussions?